OWASP Low-Code/No-Code Top 10

-Low-code/No-Code development platforms provides a development environment used to create application software through a graphical user interface instead of traditional hand-coded computer programming.
-Such platforms reduce the amount of traditional hand coding, enabling accelerated delivery of business applications.
+Low-Code/No-Code development platforms provide a development environment used to create application software through a graphical user interface instead of traditional hand-coded computer programming.
+Such platforms reduce the amount of traditional hand-coding, enabling accelerated delivery of business applications.

 As Low-Code/No-Code platforms proliferate and become widely used by organizations, there is a clear and immediate need to create awareness around security and privacy risks related to applications developed on such platforms.

 The primary goal of the “OWASP Low-Code/No-Code Top 10” document is to provide assistance and education for organizations looking to adopt and develop Low-Code/No-Code applications.
 The guide provides information about what the most prominent security risks are for such applications, the challenges involved, and how to overcome them.

 - LCNC-SEC-05: Security Misconfiguration

 - LCNC-SEC-06: Injection Handling Failures